parkervg/news-article-clustering/README.md

 Then, to give extra significance to these entities, their TFIDF score was manipulated; specifically, in creating the TF_dict from the file [tfidf_from_scratch_with_entities.py](https://github.com/parkervg/news-article-clustering/blob/master/Pre-Processing/tfidf_from_scratch_with_entities), the non-person entities were multipled by a factor of 4, and the person entities a factor of 1.3.

 ## Clustering
+As noted before, the three clustering methods that we utilized in our project were Kmeans, HAC, and KNN.
+Ultimately, after many iterations and logging of [success rates](https://github.com/parkervg/news-article-clustering/blob/master/Success_Rates.md), [HAC (Hierarchical Agglomerative Clustering)](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html) proved to be the most successful method.

+Below is a graphic, 2D representation of the multidimensional TFIDF matrix and resulting clusters (as clustered by Kmeans).
+The annotation by each data point is the "predominant event" as explained below in the Defining Success section, and the size of each point is directly related to the number of articles in that specific cluster.

 ![Article Centers](/Visualizations/Article_Centers.png)